-The current Prague Process management structure encompasses the Senior Officials’ meetings, the Core Group, the Ministerial conferenced, and the network of National Contact Points.
+The current Prague Process management structure encompasses the Senior Officials’ meetings, the Ministerial Conferences, the network of National Contact Points, and the Strategic Group.

 Ministerial Conferences are organised to evaluate the results achieved and to decide on the future strategic orientation of the Prague Process.

 After the period of leadership by the Czech Republic (2009-2010) and Poland (2011-2017), Senior Officials agreed to establish the Strategic Group (SG) of the Prague Process, which is composed of a limited number of states with a rotating Chairmanship.
 Established in autumn 2017, this joint management body is currently composed of the Czech Republic, Hungary, Lithuania and Poland.
 The acting Presidency of the Council of the EU, the European Commission and the Prague Process Secretariat complete the composition of the Strategic Group.
 ICMPD continues in its function of Prague Process Secretariat, responsible for preparing SG meetings and for implementation of the decisions and recommendations put forward by the Strategic Group.